-Figure 15 C-alpha and Backbone RMSD data shows all complexes having higher average values than single ESR1.
-In the 10 ns ligand movement analysis (Figure 9a), only the ETD control ligand maintains RMSD below 2 Å, while configuration analysis (Figure 9b) shows only 6GR averaging above 2 Å. This indicates that sea cucumber compounds have lower binding stability compared to ETD control, with both test compounds showing significant position shifts while seeking better binding positions.
-However, ADP shows better configuration stability compared to 6GR.
+Figure 15 shows that C-alpha and Backbone RMSD data indicate all complexes have higher average values than single ESR1.
+In the 10 ns ligand movement analysis (Figure 9a), only the ETD control ligand maintains an RMSD below 2 Å, while configuration analysis (Figure 9b) shows that only 6GR averages above 2 Å. This suggests that sea cucumber compounds have lower binding stability compared to the ETD control, with both test compounds showing significant position shifts while seeking better binding positions.
+However, ADP exhibits better configuration stability compared to 6GR.

+Figure 14.
+Total RMSD Values for Individual Molecules and Complexes.

+Figure 15.
+Analysis of Protein-Ligand Dynamics: (a) RMSD Cα ; (b) RMSD Backbone; (c) Ligand Movement (d) Ligand Configuration.

-The radius of gyration (RG) is a key measure of the equilibrium configuration in a simulated system.
-This parameter shows how protein-protein or protein-compound complexes rotate dynamically in relation to the solvent, helping researchers understand sample behavior in liquid environments.
-Lower RG values indicate properly folded proteins, while higher values signify unfolded states.
-Analysis showed that the control ligand ETD did not change the original RG pattern of ESR1 protein.
+The analysis showed that the control ligand ETD did not alter the original RG pattern of the ESR1 protein.
 In contrast, sea cucumber compounds caused notable changes in the ESR1 RG pattern, showing a gradual decrease that indicates the protein adopted a more compact, folded structure.
-The ESR_ADP simulation displayed an initial peak, suggesting the protein briefly existed in an unfolded state at the start of the process.
-These findings are visually confirmed through structural comparisons before and after simulation, as shown in Figure 15.
+The ESR1_ADP simulation displayed an initial peak, suggesting the protein briefly existed in an unfolded state at the start of the process.
+These findings are visually confirmed through structural comparisons before and after the simulation, as shown in Figure 16.

-The superimposition analysis of the four samples before and after simulation provides detailed insights into how ligand binding affects ESR1 protein conformational stability showed in Figure 17.
-The visualization clearly demonstrates configuration changes for each ligand.
-These superimposition results align with the H-bond, SASA, and RMSD analyses, confirming that both control ligand and test compounds maintain the overall ER alpha protein conformation.
+The superimposition analysis of the four samples before and after simulation provides detailed insights into how ligand binding affects ESR1 protein conformational stability, as shown in Figure 17.
+The visualisation clearly demonstrates configuration changes for each ligand.
+These superimposition results align with the H-bond, SASA, and RMSD analyses, confirming that both the control ligand and test compounds maintain the overall ER alpha protein conformation.
 Notably, the test compounds' ligands exhibit significant changes in their binding positions and structural configurations.

+Figure 16.
+Comparative Analysis of RG Patterns: Single ESR1 Protein versus Complexes (a) ESR1_ETD, (b) ESR1_6GR , and (c) ESR1_ADP

+Figure 17.
+Superimposition of ESR1 protein structures before and after molecular dynamics simulation.
+The initial conformations (green/orange) and final conformations (purple/pink) are shown for (a) ESR1 wild type, (b) ESR1 complexed with etoposide (ESR1_ETD), (c) ESR1 complexed with 6-gingerol (ESR1_6GR), and (d) ESR1 complexed with andrographolide (ESR1_ADP)

 Root Mean Square Fluctuation (RMSF) analysis helps evaluate structural changes by measuring how individual amino acid residues and ligand nucleotides move within a protein.
-In our study of the ESR1 protein structure, RMSF measurements showed that some residues moved more than 3 Å in both the isolated protein and when bound to ligands, as illustrated in Figure 18.
+In our study of the ESR1 protein structure, RMSF measurements showed that some residues moved by more than 3 Å, both in the isolated protein and when bound to ligands, as illustrated in Figure 18.
 Importantly, no residues showed movements exceeding 5 Å, suggesting that while the bonds experienced relaxation, they remained stable and did not break.

+Figure 18.
+Root mean square fluctuation (RMSF) analysis of ESR1 protein residues, both unbound and when bound to etoposide, 6-gingerol, and andrographolide.